Updated January 18, 2022

 Isolation prevents the spread of an infectious disease like COVID-19 by separating people who have tested positive and may have symptoms from those who have not.
-Because of your positive test for COVID-19 you will need to relocate to dedicated isolation housing on Old Campus.
-In most cases, isolation lasts for 10 days.
+Because of your positive test for COVID-19 you will need to isolate at your residence, even if you did not have symptoms, to avoid spreading the infection to others.
+In most cases, isolation lasts for 7 days (if fully vaccinated) to 10 days (if not fully vaccinated or unvaccinated).

-Hearing that you tested positive for COVID-19 and need to isolate can be unsettling, but the goal is to keep you safe while also protecting others from being exposed to illness.
+Hearing that you have tested positive for COVID-19 and need to isolate can be unsettling, but the goal is to keep you safe while also protecting others from being exposed to illness.
 Your health and well-being are important to us, and we are here to support you as you navigate this uncertain time.
-Moving to isolation housing is required for undergraduate and graduate students living on campus.
-It is available for students living off campus based on availability.

-- Stay in your assigned room as directed.
+- Stay in your residence as directed, preferably in a separate room.
 You may not have visitors and should avoid close contact with others.

 - Monitor your health and call the Campus COVID Resource Line (203-432-6604) if you have questions or concerns.

-- You will be contacted by Yale Health nurses frequently, either by phone or email, to monitor your symptoms.
-Take your temperature and check your oxygen level with the fingertip pulse oximeter twice a day and record the results.
+- You will be contacted by Yale Health nurses either by phone or email to monitor your symptoms.
+Take your temperature twice a day and record the results.
 The Yale Health nurses will be collecting this information to help manage your care.

 - Do not share items with others, like dishes, drinking glasses, cups, eating utensils, towels, bedding, etc.